dask/dask-ml/docs/source/hyper-parameter-search.rst

 We used ``aggressiveness=4`` because this is an initial search.
 I don't know much about the data, model or hyperparameters.
-If I knew more and had a at least some sense of what hyperparameters to use, I would specify ``aggressiveness=3``, the default.
+If I had at least some sense of what hyperparameters to use, I would specify ``aggressiveness=3``, the default.

 The inputs to this rule-of-thumb are exactly what the user cares about: